Rouge (group): Merchandise and sponsorship deals

-Even before the Rouge group became a success, there was already a planning by its producers to launch several products using the name of the members of the group, and the brand Rouge itself.
-Initially, the group starred commercials of Marisa's women's store network, campaigning for Mother's Day and Christmas, and even with autographed stickers of the members being distributed through Marisa stores throughout the country.
-Baby Brink dolls were also produced for the five members of the group, which were distributed as of September 9, 2003.
-The group also closed with a contract with Arcor, a company that produced chewing gum, confectionery and Easter eggs, all with the image of the girls.
-More than seven types of products were produced to promote the Rouge group.
+Before the Rouge became a commercial success, there was already a plan by its producers to release several products using the name of the members of the group, and the brand Rouge itself.
+Initially, the group starred commercials for Mother's Day and Christmas by Marisa's retail clothing stores and even with autographed stickers of the members being distributed through Marisa stores in Brazil.
+On September 9, 2003, the toy company Baby Brink released the dolls of five group members.
+In 2004 the Rouge also closed with a contract with Arcor, a company that released chewing gum, confectionery and Easter egg, all with the image of the members.
+More than seven types of products were produced.